awwx/ar/readme.md

   thus any list can be coerce'd to a "cons", even though the empty list isn't actually represented by a cons cell.

+* TCP ports no longer have associated custodians for force-close

+  Arc 3.1's ac.scm says:

+         ; there are two ways to close a TCP output port.
+         ; (close o) waits for output to drain, then closes UNIX descriptor.
+         ...
+         ; mzscheme close-output-port doesn't work (just raises an error) ; if there is buffered output for a non-responsive socket.
+         ; must use custodian-shutdown-all instead.

+  I haven't been able to reproduce this behavior in any version of Racket or PLT Scheme that runs on my computer: in my testing sending data to a non-responsive client, `close-output-port` returns immediately and doesn't throw an error.

+  Of course, if I'm wrong I'd be delighted to see an example demonstrating the problem.

 * embedding other runtimes based on ar